robOcity/ai-course/resources/resources-students.md

 * [The Hitchhiker's Guide to Python](http://docs.python-guide.org/en/latest/intro/learning/) - A curated list of Python tutorials each with a short description.

+* [Python Tutor](http://pythontutor.com/) - Visualize your Python code at runtime -- an invaluable tool for learning about and debugging issues with Python data structures.
+If you are struggling with your code, cut and paste it into Python Tutor and see what is going on.

 * [LearnPython.org](https://www.learnpython.org/) - An interactive introduction Python 3 tutorial.
 Like [Python Tutor](http://pythontutor.com/) only with explanations and diagrams.

 * [Sorcratica Python Programming Tutorials](https://www.youtube.com/playlist?list=PLi01XoE8jYohWFPpC17Z-wWhPOSuh8Er-) - Excellent introduction to python programming in short well-produced videos with a matrix vibe.
 Highly recommended.